willmcgr/crypt-prompt/README.md

 Files
 ---

 PKGBUILD: is an archlinux thing, builds a package and installs it.

-crypt-prompt.txt: the text that will be printed during boot, later saved as /etc/crypt-prompt. later edits can be made easily by editing this file.
+crypt-prompt.txt: the text that will be printed during boot.
+makefile: used for installing w/o making a package.

 Installation